 The concentration in Health Education is dedicated to preparing highly competent professionals through the innovative academic program.
 Graduates of this concentration are prepared to serve in the field of health education through teaching, research, and service.
 We will provide a contemporary curriculum that empowers our students to translate knowledge to meet the growing needs of domestic and global health education.
-This concentration will also prepare students to have the principle foundation for health education promotion and practice including planning educational programs, conducting needs assessments, and understanding factors that influence individual and community health to build healthier communities.
+This concentration will also prepare students to have the principal foundation for health education promotion and practice including planning educational programs, conducting needs assessments, and understanding factors that influence individual and community health to build healthier communities.
 All students will develop advanced research skills directed toward the creation of new knowledge demonstrated by a Ph.D.
 Dissertation.
+This is not a teacher credentialing, certificate, or licensure program.